shah-zeb-naveed/data-structures-and-algorithms/README.md

   - And since Python 3.7, official documentation states: Dictionaries preserve insertion order.
   - Use dict.values() instead of creating sublists manually

-**General Definitions:**
+# Definitions:
 - Every character is a palindrome
 - Graphs can have loops unlike trees.
-- Substring is contiguous, subsequence is contiguous, combinations is not and its completely differnet
+- Substring is contiguous, subsequence is contiguous, combinations are not, and they are completely different.
-- **The depth (or level) of a node is its distance (i.e. no of edge- s) from tree's root node.
-The height is number of edges between root node and furthest leaf.**
+- **The depth (or level) of a node is its distance (i.e., number of edges) from the tree's root node.
+The height is the number of edges between the root node and the furthest leaf.**
-- **Power set is all possible combinations of all possible lengths, from 0 to n.
+- **Power set is all possible combinations of all possible lengths, from 0 to n.**
 - A subsequence of a string is a new string generated from the original string with some characters (can be none) deleted without changing the relative order of the remaining characters.
-  - Non-decreasing means some values could be equal so not necessarily ascending.
+  - Non-decreasing means some values could be equal, so it's not necessarily ascending.
-  - # of subsets: each element include or not.
-If [1, 2, 3] > 2 x 2 x 2 = 2^n
+  - Number of subsets: each element includes or not.
+If [1, 2, 3], then it's 2 x 2 x 2 = 2^n.
-    - Remember subset is not contiguous
+    - Remember that a subset is not contiguous.
-    - Subsets are not combinations
+    - Subsets are not combinations.

-**Linked-lists**:
+**General Tips and Techniques:**:
+- Too many if conditions is a strong indicator that a simpler solution exists
+- There can be ways that you first apply the general algorithm and then do some corrections to match the problem statement
+- See whether starting index from beginning of the array has more chances to detect something or if you start from the last in reverse.
+- Problem Reframing: Can two problems have the same solution?
+For example, # of visible nodes from left-side is the same as returning height of the tree.
+- Read the question properly.
+Does it have anything that tells you to reuse past information?
+- When you need ALL the recursive calls to maintain/update something, just keep it outside the function (global variables).Dictionaries and lists are mutable objects which also imply that if they are defined outside ANY function, they can still be modified by function f or any inside f > f(g(h(…))) so no real need to pass by reference.
+- Applications of algorithms like binary search don't have to be EXACT.
+Sometimes minor modifications might be required to get the correct answer such as modified/adding a new base case, modifying how points ideally move etc.
+- Sometimes it's just easier separating two functions, one for calling and one for recursion, if there is some sort of set-up or loop required.
+- It may be nice to analyze big O and preference of a solution based on how it will be used in production.
+If for example, there's a certain query, is it a one off thing?
+Will there be a lot of inserts?
+Deletions?
+Searches?
+Ask frequency of operations from the interviewer
+- For every problem, see if we can return on some edge cases e.g. if lengths don't match, return False
+- Create decision tree for backtracking and explore every node like tree traversal
+- If the result is needed from inside out (two pointers), and its easier to code from outwards to inwards just do it and calculate result in reverse order.
+- need a deep copy for 2d lists. can't use slicing or .copy().
+Look for the twist.
+A detail.
+A detail that might look useless but it's there for providing a way to optimize.
+  - Using input array as storage if it has extra
+  - If input has useless elements
+- Sometimes reframing the problem simplifies or provides an opportunity for optimization
+- Whenever have to do a single O(N) pass, just make sure if the same can be achieved in previous iterations by maintaining a running sum/min/max etc.
+- Maximize use of hash
+- If you have an order or if you have a range, just use it to iterate in a sorted order.
+No need to .sort.
+- Do check if any sort of computations can be performed along the way.
+(Deduplication)
+  - Remember the operator precedence.
+If  or / are included:
+    - Have cur_operand, prev_operand and value to take care of precedence
+- Decide whether to start calculations from the beginning or the end based on the problem (e.g., prefix sums start from the beginning, finding max to the right benefits from starting at the end).
+- Reduce Redundancy:
+  - Make sure to make most out of running sums/running mins/running maxes instead of creating another pass.
+  - Whenever you use cumulative sums, try to minimize them to a single variable.
+  - Consider combining two-pass solutions into a single pass for efficiency.

+# Tuples:
+  - Tuples are great for keep track of some information while new information keeps coming in.
+  - While designing new data structures, think about
+    - Tuples and storing information in them
+    - Complementary data structures
+  - Use tuples to store info to extract final answer instead of storing all the candidate answers:
+    - For example, (window length, left, right)
+  - If possible, delete useless stuff and keep the useful information in a tuple to reduce the number of iterations resulting in a single pass.
+  - Use tuple instead of ''.join while hashing
+  - Sorted(tuple()) might be a good idea to track results

+# Sets:
+- Use sets to avoid duplicates and when O(1)/hashing required

+# Strings:
+  - While working with characters, ASCII value of a character may help like ord(c) - ord('a')
+  - If array is sorted or made sorted, two pointers might be helpful
+  - First, make sure what do we have to output.
+Is it the values or the indices?
+  - Two pointers (e.g. Expand and Contract, left and right, etc.)
+  - Many times keeping counts in dictionary will help
+  - Why maintain two lists when you can maintain a list of tuples (with corresponding elements) for association
+  - Feel like popping multiple items from the queue just because its FIFO?
+Why not just slice and dice (NOT SURE ABOUT THIS ONE AS CREATING SLICES CAN LEAD TO MORE TIME/SPACE COMPLEXITY
+    - While processing string, check if dropping irrelevant characters reduces runtime
+  - Instead of comparing dictionaries of counters, can we just keep a count of how many characters have been found?
+    - formed_count
+    - instead of comparing dicitonaries, compare array
+  - Inside loops, avoid creating new strings every time.
+Use lists instead to prevent O(n^2) complexity.
+  - While processing strings, do see if stacks can help or if checking validity, create a state machine.
+- State Machines:
+  - Deterministic Finite Automation (State Machine)
+  - problems where we have to process a user input with multiple conditions to account for, especially string processing, -> DFA/state machine solution using if/else or dict
+  - Make as many states to keep it simple
+  - See if using list of hashmaps can simplify the code:
+    - Index corresponds to state number
+    - Hashmap at the index tells which keys are allowed and the key to state mapping
+    -
+# Linked-lists
 - Linked Lists would need a dummy node (or None) or two pointer approach in many case.
 Two pointer could be a fast and slow (to detect cycle or middle).
 Or it could be in same direction and speed but with a gap to find from last nth node.
 Reverse can be iterative or recursive (like stack).
 - dummy nodes are your best friends when dealing with linked lists
 - Pointers suck.
-Might just use stack for reversing linked lists.
-    - Modify linked lists via in place
+Might just use stack for reversing linked lists and ideally, modify linked lists via in-place

-**Quick Select:**
-    - The one I like is Lomuto btw
-      - Easier to implemen
-    - When already sorted, the middle index pivot in Lomuto results in base case N Log N
-      - _Choosing a random pivot minimizes the chance that you will encounter worst-case O(n2) performance (always choosing first or last would cause worst-case performance for nearly-sorted or nearly-reverse-sorted data).
-Choosing the middle element would also be acceptable in the majority of cases._
-    - Important: In Hoarse, the returned index is not necessarily the partitioned index
-      - Need more understanding.
-    - Hoare deals with duplicates and has less swap
-    - While Hoare's scheme is indeed faster of the two, it doesn't fix the final position of the pivot element, hence can not be used in quickselect where pivot should be in it's final position after partitioning.
-      - Actually it can be used but the fix is not so intuitive
-    - Time Complexity:
-      - Time complexity: \mathcal{O}(N)O(N) in the average case, \mathcal{O}(N^2)O(N2) in the worst case.
-Please refer to this card for the good detailed explanation of Master Theorem.
-Master Theorem helps to get an average complexity by writing the algorithm cost as T(N) = a T(N / b) + f(N)T(N)=aT(N/b)+f(N).
-Here we have an example of Master Theorem case III: T(N) = T \left(\frac{N}{2}\right) + NT(N)=T(2N)+N, that results in \mathcal{O}(N)O(N) time complexity.
-That's the case of random pivots.
-      - In the worst-case of constantly bad chosen pivots, the problem is not divided by half at each step, it becomes just one element less, that leads to \mathcal{O}(N^2)O(N2) time complexity.
-It happens, for example, if at each step you choose the pivot not randomly, but take the rightmost element.
-For the random pivot choice the probability of having such a worst-case is negligibly small.

-**Stack:**:
+# Stack:
 - When encounter a situation where you have to traverse something till end before processing current element, use stack
 - *In the previous approach we rely on the system stack for our recursion's space requirements.
 However, as we all know, that stack is limited and for extremely long trees, it might not be feasible to use the system stack.
 So, we need to use our own stack that will be allocated memory on the heap and will be able to handle much larger sized trees easily.*
-Monotonic stack (a stack with a certain order)
+- Monotonic stack (a stack with a certain order)
   - **Next Less Element and Previous Less Element problems can be solved efficiently**

-  - Make sure to make most out of running sums/running mins/running maxes instead of creating another pass.
-  - For parenthesis related questions > stack / calculate balance (1 for closing/-1 for opening / max size of stack
-    - If balance can solve the problem, no need to create additional stack
 - Need to process something after? >>>>>>> Stack

-  - Feel free to use python tricks like len(set()) etc.

-    -
-**Arrays**:
+# Arrays
   - Often O(n^2) array based solutions have some duplicated work being done.
     - Try caching
     - Or try maintaining a prefix-sum/max/min etc